Priyankagh24/Portfolio/README.md

-# Aarin Dey's Portfolio Website
+# Priyanka Ghosh's Portfolio Website

 This repository contains the source code for Aarin Dey's portfolio website.
 The website is built using HTML, CSS, and vanilla JavaScript.